Transition metal carbene complex: Classification

 Metal carbene complexes are often classified into two types.
-The Fischer carbenes named after Ernst Otto Fischer feature strong π-acceptors at the metal and being electrophilic at the carbene carbon atom.
-Schrock carbenes, named after Richard R. Schrock, are characterized by more nucleophilic carbene carbon centers; these species typically feature higher valent metals.
+The Fischer carbenes, named after Ernst Otto Fischer, feature strong π-acceptors at the metal and are electrophilic at the carbene carbon atom.
+Schrock carbenes, named after Richard R. Schrock, are characterized by more nucleophilic carbene carbon centers; these species typically feature higher oxidation state (valency) metals.
 N-Heterocyclic carbenes (NHCs) were popularized following Arduengo's isolation of a stable free carbene in 1991.
 Reflecting the growth of the area, carbene complexes are now known with a broad range of different reactivities and diverse substituents.
-Often it is not possible to classify a carbene complex with regards to its electrophilicity or nucleophilicity.
+Often it is not possible to classify a carbene complex solely with regards to its electrophilicity or nucleophilicity.